 Before you rip out every inch of grass in your yard, edible landscape experts recommend starting small.
 At the most, begin with a 100 square foot (9 square meters) plot.
 Try to find an area that receives at least six hours of full sun each day and drains well.
 After you select a location, keep in mind that an east-facing garden will get the morning sun, making it amenable to cool weather plants, while a west-facing garden absorbs the warmer afternoon sun.

 Edible landscape designs will vary depending on your geography and the layout of your yard.
 Numerous online and print resources will take you to the next step of finding an appropriate plan for your edible landscape.
-To browse through some of those other resources, see the links on the next page.
+To browse through some of those other resources, see the links below.

 - Creasy, Rosalind.
 "The Edible Flower Garden."
 Periplus Editions Ltd. 1999.

 - Fischer, Eileen.
 "Vegetable gardening popular again."
 April 22, 2008.
 (May 23, 2008)http://www.connpost.com/women/ci_9007593

 - Hagy, Fred.
 "Landscaping With Fruits and Vegetables."
 The Overlook Press.
 1990.

 - Larkcom, Joy.
 "Creative Vegetable Gardening."
 Abbeville Press.
 1997.